-Another common feature among these healthy, long-living populations are shared meals.
+Another common feature among these healthy, long-living populations is shared meals.
 One of the best predictors of happiness is strong social connection, and having shared, family-style meals is a great way to build these connections.
-This may not be appropriate during our current pandemic, but it can still be accommodated by practicing social distancing, practicing good hand hygiene, eating outside or simply having sit-down meals with immediate family members.
-It doesn’t have to be every meal, but aim for one per day, or at least a few per week.
+This may not be appropriate during our current pandemic, but it can still be accommodated by practicing social distancing, practicing good hand hygiene, eating outside, or simply having sit-down meals with immediate family members.
+It doesn’t have to be every meal but aim for one per day or at least a few per week.

 Many people scoff at the idea of living until they’re 90 or 100 years old because we’ve associated aging with a decline in quality of life.
 But many of these long-living populations don’t just have a long life expectancy, they have a long health expectancy as well.
-In other words, they’re living longer and staying in relatively good health into their later years.
-If you could still garden, travel, socialize with friends/family, go to the movies, have sex, do crossword puzzles or other activities you currently enjoy with limited aches and pains, wouldn’t you want to live longer?
-By practicing these healthy diet and lifestyle behaviors we can add years to our lives, and life to our years.
+In other words, they’re living longer and staying in relatively good health in their later years.
+If you could still garden, travel, socialize with friends/family, go to the movies, have sex, do crossword puzzles, or do other activities you currently enjoy with limited aches and pains, wouldn’t you want to live longer?
+By practicing these healthy eating habits and lifestyle behaviors we can add years to our lives, and life to our years.

 - Darmadi-Blackberry, Irene et al. “Legumes: the most important dietary predictor of survival in older people of different ethnicities.”
 Asia Pacific journal of clinical nutrition vol. 13,2 (2004): 217-20.